yalue/l_system_3d/README.md

 The following list of actions are supported:

- - `move_forward <distance>`: Moves the turtle forward, drawing a line, the given distance.
+ - `move_forward <distance>`: Moves the turtle forward the given distance, and draws the line segment along its path.
 The distance is a floating-point number of units.
 Units are not particularly relevant, because the resulting 3D rendering will be scaled to fit in the viewport regardless.

  - `rotate <degrees>`: Rotates the turtle to its left by the given floating-point number of degrees.